Below are (or will be in

 very attractive.
 But I'm wont to think the robot corporation is

 the true Beast.
+ETA: Or

 *If you're like me and sometimes put off by teenage characters, you can